 If you are having growing issues involving large amounts of potting soil or Mel's Mix, it may be cheaper to test and amend that mix than to throw it out and start fresh.
 The university lab that handles Virginia's Extension soil tests will only test mineral soil (dirt) – not a potting soil like Mel's Mix.
-If you would like to get your potting soil tested, there are private labs you can use, such as A&L Eastern Laboratories, A&L Western Laboratories, or Logan Labs.
+If you would like to get your potting soil tested, there are private labs you can use, such as A&L Western Laboratories or Logan Labs.

 How Knowing Your CEC Can Help Your Garden Thrive